md-abutalha/md-abutalha/README.md

 ### About Me

-- 🔭 I specialize in **Manual, Automation, Performance, API, and Security Testing.**
+- 🔭 I specialize in **Manual, Automation, Performance, API, Penetration, and Security Testing.**

 - 🌱 I’m currently learning **and advancing my expertise in software testing techniques.**